DavidVujic/python-polylith-docs/docs/commands.md

 ```

 The __setup__ command is for collecting the needed bricks in a project,
-and preparing the Python folder structure before building a distribution.
+and preparing the Python directory structure before building a distribution.

 The __teardown__ command is for restoring the repo: removing temporary directories.
 This functionality is already existing when using the Hatchling or PDM build backends together with